 1. Look at the condition of the Walls

 Do you have some parts of the wall, that have scrapes of wall paint dangling off them?
 This is not due to the aging of the wall paint but because of water leakage in the walls.
-In areas where there has been leak water drips through the brick and damage the wall surfaces.
+In areas where there has been leak water drips through the brick and damages the wall surfaces.
 Sometimes you will see decolouration or bubbles and cracks in the wall paint or wallpaper.

 2. Rusting on Metal